Poetry

 Stern, who died at ninety-seven in October 2022, first published I. in the online magazine Blackbird in 2009 — way back when online’ was sort of unofficial or illegitimate,” poet Ross Gay writes in the eloquent, affectionate biography of Stern that serves as the book’s foreword.
 While the poem is still partially available online, the artist-run Jewish publisher Ayin Press has created an austere, attractive presentation that conveys both the dignity of Stern’s achievement and the democratic, approachable quality of his work.
 A welcome addition to Stern’s published corpus, I. is a fine introduction to what Gay calls the adamant digression” of his work.
 It is also a piece of prophecy for our own time, one that manages to love the broken world it evokes.
 For, as the poet concludes of I., “ … he hasn’t lasted for eighty-two years for nothing.”

 Nan Cohen is the author of the poetry collections Rope Bridge and Unfinished City and the chapbook Thousand-Year-Old Words.
-She recently wrote about Jack Zipes’ new translation of Bambi for Electric Literature
+The recipient of a fellowship from the Yetzirah conference for Jewish poets, her poems have recently appeared on The Slowdown and in The Beloit Poetry Journal.

 Discussion Questions